Xfers/docs/source/index.md

 ### Payment Settlement

-After a charge become "paid", its funds(minus our fees) will be added to your account ledger balance.
+After refundable charge become "paid", its funds(minus our fees) will be added to your account ledger balance.

 By default, its funds(minus our fees) will be "withheld" by Xfers for another 10 days(for refund and dispute purposes) before the charge becomes "completed" and it's funds(minus our fees) will be credited to your Xfers account available balance.